CarlosBqz/BigData/Practica2.md

 Map(Susana -> 27, Ana -> 23, Luis -> 24, Jose -> 20)
 ```

 **7 a .- Agrega el siguiente valor al mapa("Miguel", 23)**

-To add an element to the map we have to follow the syntax that we show bellow:
+To add an element to the map we have to follow the syntax that we show below:

 ```scala
 nombres += ("Miguel" -> 23)